BMCNewsletter/bmcnewsletter.github.io/articles/welcome.md

-# Welcome to BMCN redesign!
+# Welcome to BMCN,
-## We are still testing website versions.
+## The Official Newsletter of BendersMC
 ### Come back later!
 :)